Dropsource/monarch/monarch/README.md

 * If you have any questions or run into any issues, please create an issue in this repo.

 ## About Monarch
-Monarch is a tool for Flutter development.
-It helps you build high-quality UIs by isolating widgets.
-It makes it easy to prototype, develop, test and debug complex UIs.
+Monarch is a tool for building Flutter widgets in isolation.
+It makes it easy to build, test and debug complex UIs.

 Monarch is inspired by [Storybook](https://storybook.js.org/).